its-sorakun/shokuscan/README.md

 Powered by **OpenFoodFacts** and India's **Sarvam AI**, ShokuScan analyzes ingredients, explains hidden health risks, and provides recommendations based on strict **World Health Organization (WHO)** guidelines.

+> [!WARNING]
+> **Legal & Medical Disclaimer:** This app is provided for educational and informational purposes only and does not constitute medical or professional nutritional advice.
+The nutritional analysis is generated dynamically by AI (Sarvam AI) based on crowdsourced public data (OpenFoodFacts).
+AI models can make mistakes, so please do not take the results at face value.
+Always consult a healthcare professional for dietary advice and verify ingredients yourself.
+The creator of this open-source app assumes no liability for inaccuracies or decisions made based on its output.

 ---

 ## ✨ Features